 The Tortoise and Hare Effect

 I doubt I coined this phrase, but I’m 100% sure I’m not the first person to observe this phenomenon in action: The Tortoise and the Hare Effect.
-Surely you know the classic fable, where a slow but determined tortoise beats a fast hare in a race because even though the hare is faster, the hare stops a lot while the tortoise plods along, eventually reaching his destination faster.
+Surely you know the classic fable, where a slow but determined tortoise beats a hare in a race because even though the hare is faster, the hare stops a lot while the tortoise plods along, eventually reaching his destination first.
 The fable is synthesized down to the maxim, “Slow and steady wins the race.”

 Anyone who has ridden a bike or driven a car in a city knows what I’m talking about: You’re riding along, someone in a car passes you, you catch up to them at a stop sign or stop light.
 Where in this story, the Hare stops to rest and relax because he is overconfident, the car stops because it has to wait for other cars.
 The fact that this even happens shows the absurdity of having high speed limits and high design speeds in an urban environment.